Learning About Health Insurance

 What do you need to know when you choose a health insurance plan?

 Read the plan's brochure closely before you sign up.
 Ask questions about parts you don't understand.
-It may be helpful to know these terms:
+It may be helpful to know terms such as:

 • Out-of-network: Health care services received outside of a plan's network of providers.
 Services you get out-of-network often cost more than services you get in-network.